-Thank you for your interest in Takeda's Global CSR Program Request for Proposal.
-Takeda invites you to carefully review this Request for Proposal before submitting a proposal.
+Thank you for your interest in Takeda's Global CSR Program RFP.
+Takeda invites you to carefully review this RFP before submitting a proposal.
 It is our intent to run an efficient RFP process.
-Please reach out to Takeda's Global CSR Program team (contact information is included in Section 7) after consulting our FAQs to clarify any questions you may have.
+Please reach out to Takeda's Global CSR Program team (contact information is included in Section 7) after consulting the FAQs page on our website, which includes information about eligibility, to clarify any questions you may have.